Syskey-pixel/MTs-N1-Cilacap-username-generator/README.md

-# MTs-N1-Cilacap-username-generator-not-precise-
-So I made this algorithm to generate my school's username
+not to offend anyone,anything I just want to create something useful(this kinda useless tho)